-You will probably already be aware that quartz tiles, quartz worktops and countertops doesn’t need maintenance, unlike granite or marble, and that means tiles such as this don’t need to be re-sealed annually or sooner.
+You will probably already be aware that quartz tiles, quartz worktops and countertops doesn’t need maintenance, unlike granite work surfaces or marble, and that means tiles such as this don’t need to be re-sealed annually or sooner.

 Your quartz floor tiles will need to be cleaned however, because no stone on earth is self-cleaning!
 Floor tiles are likely to get dirtier than wall tiles or countertops, because obviously you are standing on them, and if you have them in a hallway, it may be that dirty shoes create marks which need to be removed.

 So, how do you clean quartz floor tiles properly?
 Let’s check out a few pointers.

 Whilst quartz is highly scratch resistant, it isn’t 100% scratch resistant, and that means that you should avoid pads or sponges which are abrasive.
 Scouring pads are out, they are a big no no, and instead you should use a soft cloth – one for cleaning, one for buffing afterwards.
 This will keep your surface shiny and mark-free for much longer.

 Anything which contains bleach or ammonia needs to be avoided.
 These types of chemicals can gradually erode away at the stone and overtime you will notice that its strength isn’t what it once was.
 For this reason, stick to warm water with a drop of soap instead.